dcui26/flowmatching/README.md

 # Flow Matching and Rectified Flow on CIFAR-10

-A from-scratch implementation of Conditional Flow Matching (CFM) and Rectified Flow (Reflow) for unconditional image generation on CIFAR-10, demonstrating that reflow enables few-step generation with minimal quality loss.
+An implementation of Conditional Flow Matching (CFM) and Rectified Flow (Reflow) for unconditional image generation on CIFAR-10.
+Compares the two methods across different amounts of simulation steps from 1 to 100, showing the tradeoff between peak sample quality and few-step generation efficiency

 ## Overview

 Flow matching learns a velocity field that transports noise to data via an ODE.
-At inference, the ODE must be numerically integrated — more steps means higher quality but slower generation.
-Rectified flow (reflow) straightens the learned trajectories by training a second model on (noise, generated image) couplings from the first, reducing the integration error and enabling accurate generation in far fewer steps.
+At inference time, the ODE is simulated to obtain a sample from noise, requiring an approximation of the trajectory due to integration across time being intractable.
+Rectified flow (reflow) straightens the learned trajectories by training a second model on (noise, generated image) couplings from the first, reducing the integration approximation error and enabling accurate generation in far fewer steps.

-This project implements both methods end-to-end and evaluates them across a range of step budgets to quantify the speedup from reflow.

 ## Architecture